-- Leadership Development is broadly defined as the acquisition of skills and knowledge needed to enable fish and wildlife leaders to facilitate conservation actions in an effective, appropriate, and beneficial way to support the conservation of all wildlife. - Leaders could include fish and wildlife agency staff, Commissioners, State legislature, and Congress members. - Conservation education becomes an effective, dynamic means for fish and wildlife agencies and their partners to achieve an informed and involved citizenry that: - o Understands the value of our fish and wildlife resources as a public trust. - Appreciates that conservation and management of terrestrial and aquatic resources are essential to sustaining fish and wildlife, the outdoor landscape, and the quality of our lives. - Understands and actively participates in the stewardship and support of our natural resources. - Understands and accepts and/or lawfully participates in hunting, fishing, trapping, boating, wildlife watching, shooting sports, and other types of resource-related outdoor recreation. - Understands and actively supports funding for fish and wildlife conservation.
-AFWA Conservation Education Strategy Vision
+- Leadership Development is broadly defined as the acquisition of skills and knowledge needed to enable fish and wildlife leaders to facilitate conservation actions in an effective, appropriate, and beneficial way to support the conservation of wildlife. - Leaders could include fish and wildlife agency staff, Commissioners, State legislature, and Congress members. - Conservation education is an effective, dynamic means for fish and wildlife agencies and their partners to share conservation accomplishments achieved through the Wildlife Restoration Act and Sport Fish Restoration Act, helping to reinforce: - o The value of our fish and wildlife resources as a public trust. - o Conservation and management of terrestrial and aquatic resources as essential to sustaining fish and wildlife, the outdoor landscape, and the quality of our lives. - o Participation in the stewardship of fish, wildlife and habitat. - Understanding and accepting lawful participation in hunting, fishing, trapping, boating, wildlife watching, shooting sports, and other resource-related outdoor recreation. - Understanding and active support for the North American Model for fish and wildlife conservation funding. - AFWA Conservation Education Strategy Vision